1-mbps/biquadris/README.md

 Run `git branch [branch_name]` to create a new branch and `git checkout [other branch]` to switch to another branch.
 Note that you have to push all your changes first before checking out otherwise everything will get lost.
 I learned this the hard way over co-op

+## UML diagram

+`Block` is a concrete subclass.
+It has a composition relationship with Board.
+`Board` is an abstract base class.
+It has two subclasses, `BasicBoard` and `Decorator`.

+Note that abstract base class = never instantiated.
+Make a board using the `BasicBoard` class.
+This allows us to add decorators.

+`Decorator` has a subclass for each special action and _probably_ each level.
+Haven't worked out how levels will work yet but probably like this (discuss?)

+`Board` also has a class `GraphicsDisplay` as an observer.

 ## Board
 11 columns, 15 rows, with 3 extra before first block so total 18